-Past Psa-V resourcesfor current Psa management information click here to visit the Zespri website
+Past Psa-V resourcesfor current psa on-orchard management information click here to visit the zespri canopy

 The kiwifruit industry has been at the forefront of biosecurity and pest management for many years.
 This proactiveness and future thinking continues with implementation of of the industry’s Pathway Management Plan.

-With the introduction of the new Plan, the industry moves into a new phase of Psa protection and longer-term management (from 1 April 2023).
+With the introduction of the new Plan, the industry moved into a new phase of Psa protection and longer-term management from 1 April 2023.

 Psa continues to be managed in the same way, by the industry working collectively at an orchard, regional and national level to reduce spread and impacts, and ensure best practice for day-to-day management of the pathogen on-orchard.

 To ensure the very best support for growers moving forward through this new phase there are changes in some responsibilities.
 To be consistent with other crop protection responsibilities for pests already present in New Zealand, Zespri now coordinates support to growers to manage the impact of Psa on-orchard and updates industry resources and tools to promote Psa management best practice.
 View these on the Zespri Canopy website here.

 As the industry's dedicated biosecurity body KVH retains all high-risk management of Psa and preparedness for any new variants.